Editor's choice: OppLoans Installment Loans

 If you own your own business, no matter what size, cash flow can be difficult and can put a strain on your personal finances.
 People who aren’t eligible for conventional forms of credit such as personal loans or credit cards, or who need the money more quickly, can consider short term loans as an alternative.
 If you’re in this position, find out what your options are in the guide below.

-Are you eligible for a short term loan if you’re self-employed?
+Am I eligible for a short term loan if I’m self-employed?

 Short term lenders have more flexible lending criteria than banks or credit unions.
 To increase your chances of approval, you’ll need to show evidence of a regular income, which you need to do by supplying 90 days worth of bank statements.
 Some lenders won’t consider self-employed applicants, but others will.
 You can check the eligibility criteria before you apply.